 - Fear of honestly confronting an addicted loved one about their problem

 - Constantly putting their needs ahead of yours

-Addicts aren’t always the only ones in denial; the codependent party in a relationship often requires an intervention of their own to not only see how their behavior is hurting their loved one, but to see how their condition has caused them to see themselves as appendages of someone else.
+Addicts aren’t always the only ones in denial; the codependent party in a relationship often requires an intervention of their own to not only see how their behavior is hurting their loved one, but to see how their condition has hurt their own well-being.